ELhadratiOth/CR7-Hotel-Project/README.md

 # PROJECT TITLE : ID1-DISTRO

 ## WebSite Link :

-(using Github Hosting)
+➤ i used Github Pages for Hosting this Website
+Here is the link :
 ```bash
 https://elhadratioth.github.io/CR7-Hotel-Project/

 ```
-it's better to open it in google chrome browser in your PC for a better visualisation
+➤ it's better to open it in google chrome browser in your PC for a better visualisation

 ## Demo